apache/doris-website/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-TABLE-AS-SELECT.md

 - The user needs to have`SELECT`permission for the source table and`CREATE`permission for the target database
 - After a table is created, data is imported.
 If the import fails, the table is deleted
 - You can specify the key type.
 The default key type is `Duplicate Key`
+- The key column and partition bucket column will not be inherited.
+It is recommended to specify by yourself.
+If not, create a table based on the default key column and bucket column.

 ### Example